Aliases for PHKG2 Gene

 GeneCards Summary for PHKG2 Gene

 PHKG2 (Phosphorylase Kinase Catalytic Subunit Gamma 2) is a Protein Coding gene.
 Diseases associated with PHKG2 include Glycogen Storage Disease Ixc and Glycogen Storage Disease Due To Liver Phosphorylase Kinase Deficiency.
-Among its related pathways are Glucose metabolism and Glycogen Metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Glycosaminoglycan metabolism and Glycogen Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PHKG1.

 UniProtKB/Swiss-Prot for PHKG2 Gene